 Tourists.
 They come, they tour Tasmania, they leave.
 I’ve never been a big fan of the fleeting drive-by of attractions in Tassie… but then I live here.
 I can afford to take a leisurely day trip and dawdle around, finding secret treasures here and there, exploring things not always listed in the brochures.
-So out of respect for the long-weekend warriors on a mission, I’ve put together an itinerary for a day tour of Tasmania starting and ending in Hobart.
+So out of respect for long-weekend warriors on a mission, I’ve put together an itinerary for a day tour of Tasmania starting and ending in Hobart.

 Leaving your accommodation (Hobart Tasmania has plenty of great places to stay) why not start the day trip with a morning coffee at the Baha’i Hobart Centre of Learning.
-On weekdays, Karen Goodwin-Roberts operates the Taste Cafe from this tranquil but bizarre setting near Queens Domain.
+On weekdays, Karen Goodwin-Roberts operates Taste Cafe from this tranquil but bizarre setting near Queens Domain.

-While you’re waiting for the water to boil, you could have a flick through her book Picnics in Paradise.
-Might give you inspiration for another tour of Tasmania!
+While you’re waiting for the water to boil, you could have a flick through her book: Picnics in Paradise.
+Might give you inspiration for another tour of Tasmania.
 Or you could have a quick peek through the Baha’i Centre, where volunteers are only too happy to show off the magnificent building.

-But don’t stay too long!
+But don’t stay too long.
 There’s a big day planned, don’t forget.
 Leaving the Tasmanian capital of Hobart, head over the Tasman Bridge towards Sorell.
 Then leave the Tasman Highway at Cambridge and take the road to Richmond in the heart of the Coal River Valley.

 A delightful heritage village, Richmond has many delights to enjoy.
 The main street is filled with galleries, craft and antique shops as well as tea rooms, bakeries and an old-fashioned lolly shop.
 But as you’ve already had your morning coffee, you might prefer to visit one of the Tasmanian wineries.
 There’s lots in the region to choose from.
-If it’s too early for wine tasting, you might be able to select a bottle for tonight’s dinner.
+If it’s too early for wine tasting, you might be able to select a bottle for the night’s dinner.

 After leaving Richmond, prepare for the best part of today’s tour.
 Tasmania is renown for its wildlife, and Bonorong Wildlife Sanctuary at Brighton will give you a fabulous sample of local animals.
 Time your visit to join one of their keeper-tours of the park, and see the creatures up close and personal.
 Have your camera at the ready if you want souvenir pictures of Tasmanian Devils, koalas, wombats and kangaroos.
 And you won’t just get photos… you’ll have the chance to pat and feed the animals, too.

 It’s always good to cover more than one valley when you tour Tasmania, so it’s on to New Norfolk, capital of the Derwent Valley.
-There’s a good road on both sides of the Derwent River, so take Boyer Road on the way there; and the Lyell Highway on the way back for a different perspective.
+There’s a good road on both sides of the Derwent River, so take Boyer Road on the way there; then Lyell Highway on the way back for a different perspective.

-Apart from the majestic scenery, New Norfolk offers a trail of antique stores.
-If that’s your passion, you’ll be pleased to know business owners in the town share a map with directions to other antique shops in town.
+Apart from majestic scenery, New Norfolk offers a trail of antique stores.
+If that’s your passion, you’ll be pleased to know business owners in town share a map with directions to other antique shops in town.
 That’s the sort of networking and co-operation I love in Tasmania.

 Keeping in mind the premise of a quick tour of Tasmania, it’s now time to head back towards Hobart.
 On the way, hopefully there will be time for a small detour: to a chocolate factory.
-Located in Claremont but only open on weekdays, the Cadbury Visitor Centre offers a brief insight into the history of the company and their delicious chocolate.
+Located in Claremont but currently only open on weekdays, Cadbury Visitor Centre offers a brief insight into the history of the company and their delicious chocolate.
 And the best part?
 The factory outlet, where you can make purchases for friends and family back home.
 Or at least that’s what you can pretend, as you load up your basket.